Relation and Function

 What is the Difference between Relation and Function?

 The difference between relations and functions is that relations define any relationship between inputs and outputs whereas a function defines a relation such that each input has only one output.
-All functions are relations but all relations are not functions.
+Every function is a relation but a relation doesn't need to be a function.

-The set of all outputs obtained from a relation or a function is called range.
+The set of all outputs obtained from a relation or a function is called its range.

 How Do you Represent Relation and Function?

-What are the Types of Relation and Function?
+What are the Types of Relations and Functions?

 What are Ordered Pairs in Relations and Functions?